 Are you looking for a Photographer for those Family or Christmas Portraits?
 I have seen many posts from a lot of you looking to get Family and/or Christmas portraits/photos done this year.
-And while not everyone has a budget for a professional photographer, hiring an amateur photographer can work as long as you know what we are getting; and this includes the photographer that says their a “professional” when they actually are not.
-For this post, what I am calling a “amateur” is a photographer that does NOT make a significant part of their yearly income from photography.
+And while not everyone has a budget for a professional photographer, hiring an amateur photographer can work as long as you know what we are getting; and this includes the photographer that says their a “professional” when they are not.
+For this post, what I am calling an “amateur” is a photographer that does NOT make a significant part of their yearly income from photography.

 A blind squirrel will get a nut every once in a while.
 How sure that is in the photography business!
 This is going to give you an array of different scenarios that the photographer managed and how well the shoot went.
 It can also give you some ideas that you may not have thought of.
 Make sure they were taken in the past 12-18 months to see their current skills.

 Are the images sharp?

 Look from front to back in group photos.
 Is EVERYONE in focus?
 There is nothing worse than having the grand-babies (upfront) sharp as a tack, but Grandpa Joe (in back) so out of focus he just looks like a blob of goo!

 Whether inside or out, look at the lighting and shadows.
 Are they harsh, hard edges (bad) or soft, smooth transition (excellent).
 Look at things like the eyes, are they dark and look like they belong to a heroin addict (bad) or can you see soft shadows that accent the face (excellent).
 Is there a lot of contrast – very bright whites and very dark blacks (bad) or is the lighting consistent where you can see details in the bright & dark areas?

 Are the clothes each person is wearing complementary to one another (excellent) or does they look like a Goodwill Garage Sale exploded (bad).